 Brad Nicpon is a partner in McCarthy Tétrault’s Real Property & Planning Group in Toronto.
 His practice focuses on infrastructure, construction, energy, project development and public-private partnerships (P3s).
-He also advises on real property development, project finance and the purchase and sale of infrastructure and real property assets.
+He also advises on real property development and the purchase and sale of infrastructure and real property assets.

 Brad has significant legal experience in both the Canadian and international infrastructure markets.
 He has also held senior government roles in the infrastructure space, having served as Director of Policy to two Ontario Ministers of Infrastructure.
 In that capacity he advised the Minister, the Office of the Premier and other senior government decision-makers on all major infrastructure matters.
-These included the government’s priority subway projects, the Transit-Oriented Communities program, Ontario’s first Unsolicited Proposals Framework and the portfolio of projects being delivered by Infrastructure Ontario using the P3 model (including hospitals, highways, courthouses, correctional facilities and other major projects).
+These included the government’s priority subway projects, the Transit-Oriented Communities program, Ontario’s first Unsolicited Proposals Framework and the portfolio of Provincial projects being delivered using the P3 model.

 While working at a magic circle firm in London, UK, Brad advised on and led infrastructure transactions around the world, including Asia, the Middle East, the UK, Europe and North America.
 His experience included the drafting and negotiating of legal arrangements to construct, operate, finance, purchase and sell infrastructure assets across various classes.
 Brad worked extensively on traditional (coal, oil shale and gas) and renewable (solar, offshore wind and onshore wind) power generation, however his international experience also includes transactions in the heavy industrial, mining, railroad and real property sectors.